By Tom Burden

 The best way to measure the speed of an autopilot is the number of degrees per second of helm correction, not hardover time, which may include more or less throw for different models.
 We suspect that a 25' boat may require 15° per second; a 40' boat may require 10° per second; and a 70' boat may require 5° per second.
 Steve Dashew recommends a turn rate of 8° to 15° per second, under the heaviest of loads.

-Our former company powerboat, a Fortier 26' traditional northeast inboard lobsterboat, yawed strongly in following seas.
-The autopilot seemed to magnify this yawing, since it couldn’t anticipate the waves like a person can.
-We found that by using a fast enough pilot with AutoLearn (an adaptive program that enables rate gyro equipped pilots to “AutoLearn” the vessel’s steering characteristics, simplifying calibration and allowing the autopilot to constantly “adapt” to changing sea conditions) and by adjusting our boat’s speed, we could get the boat to work with the autopilot in waves, but we often resorted to hand steering.
+Shaman, my vintage Cal 40 sailboat, yaws strongly in following seas.
+The autopilot often seems to magnify this yawing, since it can’t anticipate the waves like a person can.
+I found that by using a fast enough pilot with AutoLearn (an adaptive program that enables rate gyro equipped pilots to “AutoLearn” the vessel’s steering characteristics) and by adjusting the “damping” on the pilot, I can get the boat to work with the autopilot in waves, but I have often resorted to hand steering.
+Modern autopilots, like Raymarine’s Evolution Series and Garmin’s Reactor Series, make this adjustment and calibration a lot simpler.

 Sailboats: To choose a cockpit-mounted sail autopilot, select a tiller pilot (like Navico’s TP-10, TP-22 or TP-32 or Raymarine’s EV-100 Tiller) or wheel pilot that matches your boat’s displacement, following a conservative approach of moving up a size when in doubt, and adding 20% to the boat’s displacement for typical cruising gear.